-St Dunstan’s College is ideally positioned: within 15 minutes by train from London Bridge or Charing Cross, it is set in 68 acres of land across two sites accessible within walking distance.
+St Dunstan’s College is ideally positioned: within 15 minutes by train from London Bridge or Charing Cross, it is set in 40 acres of land across two sites, accessible within walking distance.

 Learning Resource Centre

-Juxtaposing new and contemporary thinking with a rich heritage is at the heart of what makes St Dunstan’s unique.
-Our Learning Resource Centre fuses the traditional library with digital resources, a Bring Your Own Device (BYOD) setting and dedicated collaborative and silent study spaces, as well as facilities for academic enrichment and specialist support.
+Juxtaposing new and contemporary thinking with a rich heritage, is at the heart of what makes St Dunstan’s unique.
+Our Learning Resource Centre fuses the traditional library with digital resources, as well as dedicated collaborative and silent study spaces, which encourage academic enrichment and allow for specialist support.
+Extensive modifications to our historic library have created a contemporary learning support facility, including dedicated collaborative and silent study spaces, as well as facilities for academic enrichment and specialist support.

-Bouldering and Climbing Walls
+Climbing and Bouldering Walls

 As part of our extensive adventurous training offer, the College has its dedicated climbing and bouldering walls.
 One is a lead climbing wall made from real rock, including crack climb and abseil ledges.

 The second, donated by the Friends of St Dunstan’s, is a moonboard made for bouldering.
 It is fitted with an LED system and is fully Bluetooth compatible, allowing students to create their own routes and challenges.

 In addition to the facilities contained on our main school site, the College also owns the Jubilee Ground – 23 acres of playing fields in the centre of Catford, a three-minute walk from the College site.
 Students have access to natural cricket, football and rugby pitches as well as a number of high-quality MUGAs (Multi-use Games Areas) providing opportunities to play hockey, football, netball and rugby.